Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Built and installed custom cabinets for residential clients in close collaboration with designers to bring their ideas to reality.
+- Custom built and installed cabinets for residential clients, working closely with designers to bring their visions to reality.

-- Achieved successful completion of multiple remodeling projects within timeframes that were specified, with the highest quality standards.
+- Successfully completed multiple remodeling projects within timeframes that were specified, while maintaining high-quality standards.

-- Collaborated with other tradespeople on building sites in order to guarantee a smooth process and compliance with project deadlines.
+- Collaboration with other tradespeople at construction sites to ensure smooth process and compliance with deadlines for projects.

-List each job experience in reverse chronological order, beginning with the most recent position.
+Record each experience by reverse order of chronological sequence, starting with the most recent job.

 5. Education